dart-lang/site-www/src/null-safety/faq.md

 short-title: FAQ (null safety)
 ---

+This page collects some common questions we've heard about [null safety](/null-safety) based on the experience of migrating Google internal code.

 ## What runtime changes should I be aware of for users of migrated code?

 Most of the effects of migration do not immediately affect users of migrated